suchimitha/Documentation-of-QBO-API/docs/CustomerOperations/FetchQBOCustomer.md

 To get/fetch, the QuickBooks Online Customer pass the parameters to request.Options variable and then call the method BreadwinnerAPI.call().
 Returns a map of AccountWrapper records.
+It developed to allow only 'customer_id' (QuickBooks Online Unique Id).

 ## sample code